owulveryck/blog/content/post/from-cli-to-microservice.md

 Let's decompose the third step.

 #### "service implementation"
-In the `myservice/myservice.pb.go` file is defined an interface for our service.
+The `myservice/myservice.pb.go` file has defined an interface for our service.

 {{< highlight go >}}
 type MyServiceServer interface {